 If you choose to withdraw after acceptance, or undeclared adverse information is uncovered during referencing, then you will forfeit all fees (plus a reasonable proportion of the Deposit, if taken, which reflects the administration cost and the landlord’s lost rent for the period between provisional acceptance and the date of rejection).

-Before moving in to a property payment of the first month’s rent and deposit must be made by bank transfer, debit or credit card (handling charge applies to credit cards).
+Before moving in to a property payment of the first month’s rent and deposit must be made by bank transfer or debit card (we do not accept credit cards).

 Funds must be cleared before keys can be released.

 If in any doubt as to what is included within the let (i.e. furniture, appliances etc.) you should seek further clarification prior to submitting your application.

 You may be asked to provide a Guarantor in some cases.
 Please note a Guarantor referencing fee of £ 35 (incl. vat) would then be payable.